Community Activation | Lightbox Gallery

 - Planning Tools: We created 40 question cards and keepsake books to help families start the dialogue at home.

-- Art as Reflection: Art pieces curation through Chubb Life Art Gallery – ‘Every Love Lasts’ on love letters to leave behind.
+- Art as Reflection: Art pieces curation through our client's Art Gallery – ‘Every Love Lasts’ on love letters to leave behind.

 - “Last Wishes” Magazine: A guide featuring 19 real-life stories from professionals like nurses and funeral directors, pairing profound narratives with a practical checklist.